ManoharSingh1311/Tourly/README.md

 **Features:**

 **Destination Discovery**: Explore breathtaking destinations from around the globe, complete with captivating imagery and detailed descriptions.

 **Trip Planning Made Easy**: Seamlessly plan your dream getaway with our intuitive trip planning tools, allowing you to customize itineraries and explore top attractions.

 **Real-time Booking Integration**: Access instant booking options for flights, accommodations, and activities, ensuring a hassle-free travel experience.

 **Inspiring Travel Content**: Stay informed and inspired with our curated blog content, featuring travel tips, destination highlights, and personal stories from fellow adventurers.

 **Technologies Used:**
-HTML, CSS, and JavaScript: Leveraged to create an engaging and interactive user interface.
+**1.HTML, CSS, and JavaScript:** Leveraged to create an engaging and interactive user interface.
-Responsive Design Principles: Implemented to ensure optimal viewing experiences across various screen sizes.
+**2.Responsive Design Principles**: Implemented to ensure optimal viewing experiences across various screen sizes.
-API Integration: Utilized to fetch real-time data for booking options and destination information.
+**3.API Integration:** Utilized to fetch real-time data for booking options and destination information.

 For inquiries or assistance, please contact burathimannu@gmail.com.
 Start your journey with Tourly today!